jasp-stats/jasp-desktop/Resources/Help/analyses/ttestbayesianindependentsamples.md

   - BF0+: Bayes factor that quantifies evidence for the null hypothesis, relative to the one-sided alternative hypothesis that group one > group two.
   - BF0-: Bayes factor that quantifies evidence for the null hypothesis, relative to the one-sided alternative hypothesis that group one < group two.
 - error %: The error of the Gaussian quadrature integration routine used for the computation of the Bayes factor.
+- W: The test statistic of the Wilcoxon test.
+- Rhat: A measure of MCMC convergence for the Wilcoxon test.
+The ratio of within chain variance and total variance of the MCMC chains for the delta parameter.
+Values equal to 1 indicate convergence.

 #### Group Descriptives
 - N: Sample size.